For the homeowner, rainwater harvesting can mean many things.

 Selecting a quality UV system

-First of all, you will want to choose a UV system from a reputable manufacturer known for its high quality and reliable products, like VIQUA.
-Though there is infrequent need for replacement parts (other than the UV lamp), you will want to know that these are available on demand.
-And remember to rely on genuine replacement parts to ensure your system continues to operate to these same high standards.
+Choose a UV system from a reputable manufacturer known for high-quality, reliable products like VIQUA.
+While UV systems require minimal maintenance beyond replacing the UV lamp, it’s essential to ensure that replacement parts are always available on demand.
+Always use genuine replacement parts to keep your system operating at the same high standards.
 Check out UV systems that have been certified by an accredited testing organization, like NSF International and the USEPA.

 Easy maintenance